semreg/hightly-legacy/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at [editorconfig.org](http://editorconfig.org).

+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.